-The Order no. 56/2004 of CNCAN President for approval of Fundamental regulations on safe management of radioactive waste requires the radioactive waste to be managed in such a way that will not impose undue burdens on future generations.
+The Order no. 56/2004 of CNCAN President for approval of Fundamental regulations on safe management of radioactive waste and spent nuclear fuel requires the radioactive waste to be managed in such a way that will not impose undue burdens on future generations.
 The radioactive waste management strategy to be revised by ANDR shall observe this principle.